 L&D allows employees to develop their strengths, gain new skills and capabilities aligned with their role and their position within the company.
+Learning opportunities are always greatly appreciated by employees, positively impacting the reputation of the company.
 As the global pandemic has demonstrated, we can no longer operate on an offline-only basis: we have to be ready to work remotely as needed.
 L&D is a core part of a business’s talent management, and it can’t just be pushed to the sidelines if employees are working from home.
 Enter e-learning.

 In this article, we’ll look at some of the benefits and drawbacks of e-learning, and the potential it holds for advancing employees’ skills from home.